swissclubto/swissclubto.github.io/_events/2024-07-28-national-day.md

 We're celebrating at an exciting new location near Whitchurch-Stouffville, [Willowgrove].

-Secure your [tickets] at early bird pricing, until one week before the event (the end of Saturday, July 21).
+Secure your [tickets] at early bird pricing until one week before the event (the end of Saturday, July 21).
 Lunch on the combo ticket includes schnitzel, two soft drinks, and a cookie.
 Parking and use of facilities is included in all tickets!